-As an alternative, registration-based approaches align independent Gaussian sets but often struggle with generalization~\cite{chang2024gaussreg} or efficiency~\cite{cheng2025reggs}.
-For instance, RegGS~\cite{cheng2025reggs}, relying on NoPoSplat~\cite{ye2024noposplat} for Gaussian estimation, is forced to perform a complex iterative registration process by solving the Optimal Transport Mixture 2-Wasserstein ($MW_2$) distance, a computation that consumes minutes per scene.
-In contrast, recent feed-forward models~\cite{chen2024mvsplat,xu2025depthsplat} use stereo-depth estimation (e.g., Unimatch~\cite{xu2023unifying}) to directly predict Gaussians with inherent metric scale, producing scenes with precise geometric consistency.
-This breakthrough inspires a pivotal question: \textit{Can we leverage these metric priors to eliminate expensive scale optimization, transforming scene completion into a rapid registration task?}
+Moreover, current registration frameworks typically treat Gaussian primitives as scale-agnostic point clouds, necessitating costly iterative optimization to resolve scale and pose ambiguities.
+Consequently, the absence of a reliable metric prior remains a primary bottleneck for efficient scene completion.
+In contrast, recent feed-forward models leverage stereo-depth estimation to directly predict Gaussian primitives with inherent metric scale~\cite{xu2025depthsplat, chen2024mvsplat, wang2025volsplat}, ensuring precise geometric consistency.
+This breakthrough inspires a pivotal question: \textit{Can we leverage these metric priors to eliminate expensive scale optimization, thereby transforming scene completion into a rapid registration task?}

-In this paper, we rethink the unstable ``Repair-then-Distill'' optimization, advocating a paradigm shift toward a robust ``Generate-then-Register'' workflow.
-We introduce \textbf{GSCompleter}, a novel plugin for 3DGS scenes completion.
-Our core insight is that Gaussian primitives with accurate metric scale enable rapid registration, eliminating the need for expensive alignment.
-We first employ a 3D-aware generative prior (PE-Field)~\cite{bai2025positional} to synthesize a plausible image in the novel view.
-Rather than iteratively distilling this content via unstable optimization, we use a feed-forward Gaussian regressor to lift the 2D image into 3D Gaussian primitives with precise physical scale.
-Capitalizing on this metric scale advantage, we transform scene completion into a rapid registration task.
-This paradigm shift effectively bypasses the instability of iterative densification and achieves superior performance in both rendering fidelity and inference speed.
+In this paper, we rethink the unstable ``Repair-then-Distill'' optimization pipeline, advocating a paradigm shift toward a robust ``Generate-then-Register'' workflow.
+We introduce \textbf{GSCompleter}, a novel plugin for 3DGS scene completion.
+Our core insight is that Gaussian primitives with accurate metric scale enable near-instant registration, eliminating the need for exhaustive iterative alignment.
+We first employ a 3D-aware generative prior (PE-Field)~\cite{bai2025positional} to synthesize a plausible image for a novel view.
+Rather than distilling this content through unstable optimization, we utilize a feed-forward Gaussian model to lift the 2D image into 3D Gaussian primitives with precise physical scale.
+By leveraging this metric scale advantage, we transform scene completion into a rapid registration problem.
+This paradigm effectively circumvents the instability of iterative densification while delivering superior rendering fidelity and inference speed.